a fee-based online consultation clinic for Obstetrics & Gynecology

 Milk is formed in the lobules from the mother's blood and carried by the lactiferous ducts to a structure called the ampulla where some of the the milk is stored.
 The initial milk that is sucked by the baby comes from the ampulla and the later part from the lobules.

-Immediately after the baby is delivered, and another for 3 - 4 days, the breasts secrete a thin yellowish liquid called the 'colostrum'.
-The amount of colostrum secreted is adequate for the baby in these days.
+Immediately after the baby is delivered, and for another for 3 - 4 days, the breasts secrete a thin yellowish liquid called the 'colostrum'.
+The amount of colostrum secreted is adequate for the baby in these 3-4 days.

+Another cause for breast engorgement is an increased blood supply to the breasts at this time.
 The increased blood supply to the breast causes engorgement of the breast tissues which presses on the ducts, damming the milk in the lobules.
 As the breast tissue gets more and more engorged, it pulls on the nipple, flattening it, or even inverting it.
-The baby may be unable to suck out all the milk from the breast from the flattened nipple, causing more stagnation.
+The inversion of the nipple may prevent the baby from suckling vigorously, causing more engorment.

 Both increased blood supply and stagnation of milk are responsible for breast engorgement.